salimandre/face-recognition-in-one-minute/README.md

   <img src="img/results_quad.png" width="25%">
 </p>

+Note: If we wanted to start without star images (images for false labels) it is possible search them among the LFW-Funneled db.
+We computed 30 runs instead on 10 above in order to find best model and best 5 false labelled images to start from.
+We could get similar results although it takes 2 min more time.

 ## Limits

 * Viola-Jones detection method does not capture well changes of pose therefore to detect a face we need it to be mostly frontal